-How ideas in leveraging technology possibilities for getting jobs done better are being formed and shaped in a competitive market into eocnomic value or waste, causing the rise and fall of products, firms, and economies, is the primary focus of Modern Day Engineering Economics and Management.
+How ideas in leveraging technology possibilities for Getting jobs done better are being formed and shaped in a competitive market into economic value or waste, causing the rise and fall of products, firms, and economies, is the primary focus of Modern Day Engineering Economics and Management.

 Sources of Wealth– ideas play a vital role